-Figure 13 shows online enrollment and new defaults over time, breaking schools down by the share of online enrollments in 2012.
-The top left panel shows the share of new defaults broken down by the share of online students in 2012.
-Schools that are more than 60% online in 2012 account for a very small portion of all defaults prior to 2006, and this share increases quickly following the relaxation of the 50% rules.
-The top right panel breaks schools down by whether more than 60% of students are enrolled in distance education in 2012, and for-profit status.
+Figure 13 shows online enrollment and new defaults over time.
+The top left panel shows the share of new defaults by the share of online students in 2012.
+Schools that are more than 60 percent online in 2012 account for a very small portion of all defaults prior to 2006, and this share increases quickly following the relaxation of the 50 percent rule.
+The top right panel breaks schools down by whether more than 60 percent of students are enrolled in distance education in 2012, and for-profit status.
 The panel shows that most of these online schools, which drive much of the increase new defaults, are for-profit schools.
 The bottom panel repeats the analysis in the top left, restricting the sample to for-profit institutions.
 The panel demonstrates that much of the increase in for-profit defaults is indeed driven by the expansion of online institutions.